MehdiN/mehdin.github.io/_pages/about.md

 I am currently a PhD student at [Inria Grand Est at the LARSEN team](https://team.inria.fr/larsen/).
-My thesis work includes Human Pose Estimation and Activity Prediction using Bayesian Based Modeling and Inference.
+My thesis work includes Human Pose Estimation and Activity Prediction using Bayesian Based Modelling and Inference.